Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: Method

 For Step 2, if $t_{1} =$0; if $x_{j,i}>x_{limit}$, $w(x_{j,i}) =$$x_2e^{x_1(x_{j,i}-x_0)}-x_3$.
 The thresholds ($x_0$, $x_1$, $x_2$, $x_3$) ensure have a smooth transition from 0 to 1 exponentially, which makes sure the loss pay less attention to data with high ambiguity.
 Fig. 6 (b) shows some demos of RGB modality for different augmented noised poses and their corresponding positions on curve $w(x_{j,i})$.
 When $x_{j,i}$ approaches 0, it becomes increasingly difficult to rank $\textbf{T}^{j}$ and $\textbf{T}^{i}$, so $w$ will also drop to 0.
-We train our network for 200 epochs with a batch size of 16 and an initial learning rate of $10^{-4}$, which is decreased by a factor of 10 at the 50th and 150th epochs using a NVIDIA Tesla V100 GPU.
-To make sure the generalization, we randomly remove subset objects of $\textbf{T}^{0}$ and their corresponding noised poses during training.
-In our experiment, $\tilde{e}$ and $k'$ are set to 2.5 and 32. $x_{limit}$ and $\tau$ are set to 0.75 and 0.1. $x_0$, $x_1$, $x_2$ and $x_3$ are set to 0.5, 7, 0.2 and 0.006. $S$ is set to 800$l_{max}$+50. $l_{max}$ denotes the diameter of object's bounding sphere, with meters as the unit.
+We train our network for 200 epochs with a batch size of 16 and an initial learning rate of $10^{-4}$ using a NVIDIA Tesla V100 GPU.
+In our experiment, $\tilde{e}$ and $k'$ are set to 2.5 and 32. $x_{limit}$ and $\tau$ are set to 0.75 and 0.1. $x_0$, $x_1$, $x_2$ and $x_3$ are calculated and set to 0.5, 7, 0.2 and 0.006. $S$ is set to 800$l_{max}$+50. $l_{max}$ denotes the diameter of object's bounding sphere, with meters as the unit.

 During self-training stage, we generate cropped images using a sliding window with cropped size as the stride.
 For each window, learned metric will be used to do the evaluation among all the candidates $\{\textbf{T}\}$.
 The top 10 candidates will be voted as 10, 9,...,1, with the remaining receiving 0.
-Finally, the candidate with the highest voting score are considered the best poses and are used as the pseudo labels for self-training.
-Fig. \ref{fig:expdemo} (a) shows an example for different stages throughout the entire process of MoPR and learned metric in self-training stage.
+Finally, the candidates with the highest voting score are considered the best pseudo labels for self-training, shown in Fig. \ref{fig:expdemo} (a).